aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

 provenance is recorded.
 In other words, we want to be sure that in the future we will know that if we find a bunch of rescaled structures in the database, they all descend from the same one.
-How to link two nodes in the database in a easy way is the subject of :ref:`provenancewf`.
+How to link two nodes in the database in an easy way is the subject of :ref:`provenancewf`.

 In the following sections, the newly created structures will then serve as an input for total energy calculations performed, in this tutorial,